Hipo/hipo-exceptions-js/README.md

   * `non_field_errors` has priorty in an error object.
 Please compare `exampleTwo` and `exampleFive` for clarity.

 ### exceptionTransformer.generateSpecificFieldError
   * `generateSpecificFieldError(errorInfo)` will return you a function which accepts a `fieldName`, i.e, path to a certain value.
-You can use this function to display an error for a spesific field. **Be careful**, this function does not guarentee to return `string[]`!
+If the value of the path is a meaningful message, i.e `string[]`, it will return you that value.
+If value of the path is `ExceptionDetail` or `ExceptionDetail[]`, this function will generate first meaningful message and returns it as `string[]`.
+You can use this function to display an error for a spesific field.

 ## Examples
 ``` typescript